bitcoin-santa-cruz/ethereum-101/using-geth.md

 The first step can be a daunting one when it's still unfamiliar.
 Add `geth` to your path.
-Searching "add to path {your operating system}" with the appropriate substitution and minus the braces and quotes should bring up some decent instructions to learn from.
+Searching `add to path <your operating system>` with the appropriate substitution and minus the braces and quotes should bring up some decent instructions to learn from.

 Next is setting up a private blockchain to test with.
 Go into the provided `geth-toolkit` and launch the appropriate setupChain script: